What Is A Tax Audit: Understanding Your Rights During A Tax Audit

 Why Is a Tax Audit Conducted?

-The main purpose of conducting a tax audit is to ensure that an individual or business complies with the tax laws that are laid down in the Income Tax Act of India.
+The main purpose of conducting a tax audit is to ensure that individuals or businesses comply with the tax laws laid down in the Income Tax Act of India.
 Upon completion, it makes it easier for the taxpayer to file tax returns.

 A tax audit checks for any inaccuracies at an early stage by looking at account books.
 It also ensures that the information disclosed by the taxpayer is factually accurate.
 Further, it makes it easier for the tax authorities to examine income tax returns.